AverseABFun/CDAdventure/README.md

 # CDAdventure

 Put a choose-your-own-adventure on a CD!
+Also, a warning: Don't play trench_journey.
+It is incredibly boring.
+I don't know why I made it like that.
+Also, there are weird spelling errors.

 ## Required tools to use